Scripture Reference: Numbers 21:4-9

 Memory Verse: “…for I have learned to be content whatever the circumstances.”
 Philippians 4:11b, NIV

 During the time Israel camped in the wilderness, the Lord continually provided them with manna and quail to eat.
 Even though He provided for their needs, their impatience and discontentment caused them to reject the food that God had provided.
-As a lesson for all to see, the Lord sent poisonous snakes among the people so that many them were bitten, became sick, and died.
-The people realized their sin and told Moses that they were sorry for what they had done.
+As a lesson for all to see, the Lord sent poisonous snakes among the people so that many of them were bitten, became sick, and subsequently died.
+The people realised their sin and told Moses that they were sorry for what they had done.
 The Lord told Moses to make a bronze snake and mount it on a pole.
 Anyone bitten by the poisonous snakes could look at the bronze snake and be healed.

 This lesson speaks to us today.
 Our children are barraged with countless reminders that they should not be satisfied with what they have.
 Television, newspapers, sporting events, and magazines are filled with advertisements that are aimed at making people feel that they need the advertised product.
 The difference between need and desire are often blurred.

 Just before the events of today’s lesson, Aaron passed his responsibilities as High Priest on to his son, Eleazer (Numbers 20:22-29).
 After this, Aaron died.

 This is the last “complaint story” we read about in Numbers.
 As the people continued to wander in the wilderness they became “impatient”.
 They must have known that the forty years was almost complete.
 It was as if the time was getting so close that the people thought more and more about their situation.
 What might have begun as simple comparisons grew into grumbling and finally into a need to place blame.

 The people were “speaking against God.”
 Moses was the leader that the Lord had chosen and so they rejected him too.
 The Lord had consistently provided manna and quail and yet the people called it “miserable.”